‘Earth, water, air and fire. Gabriele Koch’s lovely pots speak of all four of those elements as vividly as any I know.’ Sir David Attenborough

 All pieces are hand built.
 The white earthenware pieces are burnished by hand to achieve a tactile surface with a slightly vibrational appearance.
 The silken burnished surface is interrupted and contrasted with a worked-in texture, they are fired to 1000C.
 The stoneware pieces have integrated bands of porcelain, which are sometimes complemented by brushed-on porcelain slip.
 Some pieces have painted-on porcelain slip only.
 The final surface is often achieved by multiple firings to 1200C.

-Gabriele Koch’s pots are shown below and are available to reserve or buy now.
-Any enquiries please contact the gallery on firstname.lastname@example.org or t: +44 (0)1308 459511
+Gabriele Koch’s pots are shown below.
+Those marked with * are in stock at the gallery, and the others are available via the gallery.
+We are very happy to ship ceramics at cost.
+Any enquiries please contact the gallery on email@example.com or t: +44 (0)1308 459511

 ‘Gabriele’s pots are articulate: they are wide in reach and deeply focussed’ Edmund de Waal